belasi01/Cops/README.md

 ### Data collection and log book

-In the field, we always document the deployement operations in a log book Make sure you have this log book in hand before starting.
+In the field, we always document the deployement operations in a log book.
+Make sure you have this log book in hand before starting.
 This will save you a lot a time.
 In fact, it is common that a bad profile was recorded in the field for any reason.
 For example:

   - The reference sensor (Ed0) was shaded during the profile or the profiler went below the boat;
   - The profile was started too late and the top layer were missed;
-  - The operator start a profile but the boat start to move, draggind the instrument at the surface while recording;
+  - The operator started a profile but the boat started to move, draggind the instrument at the surface while recording;
-  - The acquisition was stated accidentally during the upcast;
+  - The acquisition was started accidentally during the upcast;
   - etc.

 Normally this kind of problem should be logged and the data can be